 When you prepare students for the IELTS exam, this is likely to be one of the questions they will ask you.
 They are under both time pressure and financial pressure to get the necessary score – they have a deadline in order to start their desired university course and they are not able to spend limitless money on English classes.

 It’s therefore important for teachers to be honest when they are approached by students for help with preparing for IELTS.
 If their general level is much lower than that required, it’s a very long journey for them.
 Many students believe there are some tricks to taking the IELTS, some secret key that will unlock the higher bands, if only they could find the right teacher.
 But IELTS simply offers a snapshot of a learner’s language level.
-If they are an advanced user of the language, they will get 6.5 or higher.
-If they are a pre-intermediate level, they will get something like a band 4.
+An advanced user of the language will get 6.5 or higher.
+With a pre-intermediate level, they will get something like a band 4.
 If there were easy tricks to fool the exam, it would stop being used by governments, companies, schools and universities to determine someone’s language level.

 The better IELTS preparation courses recognize this reality and are quite clear about it.
 For example, the book “Complete IELTS” from Cambridge University Press is graded at different levels.
 One aims to take students from IELTS 5.0 to IELTS 6.5, for example.
 The method is the same as for general English – integrated work developing the 4 skills as well as explicit work on developing grammar and vocabulary.
 Thus, the same work that teachers do in General English courses to raise a student’s level also applies to IELTS preparation courses.
 The contexts may be slightly different (more academic, and more work on writing) but the methods are similar.